thiagofrosty/cpp-test/README.md

 Welcome to the CINQ hiring test for C++ developers.
 Please fork this repository and submit a pull request once you have finished this set of coding challenges.

 This test will be about code clarity, problem solving and understanding of the C++ language.
-There are ten challenges that need to be solved, each one with its' own constraints and test cases.
+There are ten challenges that need to be solved, each one with its own constraints and test cases.

 ## What will be evaluated

 When reviewing your code we are going to focus in the usage of the C++ idioms, usage of STL classes and functions, code consistency, clarity and coherence.
 If a challenge asks you to solve a problem using an algorithm and/or data strucutre, we want you to pick what C++ has off-the-shelf and use it.
 We are not looking for code implementing data strucutres and algorithms from the scratch.

-If you want to use C++11/14/1z, Boost or another library to solve any of the tests you are allowed to do so.
+If you want to use C++11/14/1z, Boost or another library to solve any of the tests, you are allowed to do so.
 Just remember this is a CMake based project and you need to take care of the newly introduced dependencies before submitting your pull request.

 ## Dependencies

 * Bash
 * CMake
 * Diff
-* A C++ compiler.
+* A C++ compiler (like G++ or clang).

 ## Solving the tests